mainej/headlessui-reagent/README.md

     [:p "Some explanation."]]]
 ```

+### Styling the active item

 As with `@headlessui/react`, if the reagent component is given a single
 function as a child, the function is called with the headlessui component's
 ["render props"][render-props] (e.g. :open for a Disclosure).
 The return
 value of the function, which should be a single (hiccup-style) component, will
 be rendered.

+This can be used to conditionally apply markup or styles based on the
+component's state.

 ```clojure
 [ui/disclosure